2013 January: climb Mt Gingera & Mt Ginini from Corin Dam - ACT, Australia

 12) Mt Ginini is insight - highest point near the centre of this pic.

-13) Top of Mt Ginini (1763 meters) is a disappointment for us hikers.
-It is an air navigation facility, fenced off to prevent us from reaching the highest point.
+13) Top of Mt Ginini (1762 meters) is a disappointment for us hikers.
+It is an air navigation facility, fenced off to prevent us from reaching its summit.
 There are also too many trees around blocking any view to anywhere.
 But at least we can claim we've been to Mt Ginini.